Download the Enterprise Printer Cartridge Policy

 The roles and responsibilities associated with implementation of and compliance with this policy are as follows:

-Massachusetts Office of Information Technology (MassIT), (led by the Assistant Secretary for Information Technology/Commonwealth’s Chief Information Officer) shall:
+The Executive Office of Technology Services and Security (EOTSS), (led by the Assistant Secretary for Information Technology/Commonwealth’s Chief Information Officer) shall:

 - Collaborate with the Assistant Secretary for Operational Services, to approve and adopt this policy and its revisions.

 - Establish Enterprise Information Technology Policies and Standards for all Executive Department Agencies.